Getting Started

 How is Credit 800 different from hiring a credit repair company?

 Traditional credit repair companies charge $79–$149/month and do the same thing you can do yourself — disputing items under the FCRA.
 Many also require long-term contracts.
-Credit 800's Self Service plan gives you the same AI-powered tools for free.
-Our Autopilot plan ($49/mo) offers full automation comparable to a credit repair service — at a fraction of the cost and with full transparency into every letter sent.
+Credit 800 gives you the same tools for free, with full transparency and no contracts.

 Credit Repair & Disputes